Giveth/WHGBalanceVerification/README.md

 # Helping

-We are excited to compare our results against yours.
+We are excited to compare our results against YOURS.

-Please create a new folder for each implementation.
+Please create a new folder for your implementation.

 The operation is assumed to have started at block 4041168 and ended at 4046151 (Please verify).

 We have already recived a community contribution from Bokkypoobah which lives in the ./BokkyPoobah directory.
-This closely matches the ./jbaylina with a few intersting differences.
+This closely matches the ./jbaylina with a few intersting differences. @rodney757 verified BokkyPoobah's data to produce `multisig_rescue_wallets_filtered.csv` see his README.md in ./rodney757 . @Lefterisjp included an independent analysis which is currently underway.
+Please see his README.md in ./lefteris.